Ugo Ehiogu: Coaching career

-Ehiogu worked with the England under-20 football team in 2013 and was part of Peter Taylor's coaching team at the 2013 FIFA U-20 World Cup.
+Ehiogu worked with the England under-20 team in 2013 and was part of Peter Taylor's coaching team at the 2013 FIFA U-20 World Cup.

-Following a period working part-time with the Tottenham Hotspur Academy, Ehiogu was appointed under-21 team (subsequently reclassified as U23) coach as part of Tottenham Hotspur F.C.
-Academy in July 2014.
+Following a period working part-time with the Tottenham Hotspur Academy, Ehiogu was appointed under-21 team (subsequently reclassified as U23) coach as part of Tottenham Hotspur Academy in July 2014.
 Writing after he had suffered a heart attack, Henry Winter noted that Ehiogu "is one of the most thoughtful English coaches, frequently talking eloquently about the need for English football to have a more distinct culture and commit more to age-group tournaments so that senior internationals of the future can experience differing styles".

+Music career

+After retirement, Ehiogu began working in music management.
+In 2010, he established a record label, Dirty Hit, with Jamie Oborne, Chuck Waite and Brian Smith.
+After signing The 1975 for £20, the band became Dirty Hit’s first act to achieve mainstream success.
+Other notable artists affiliated with the label include Wolf Alice, Beabadoobee and Pale Waves.

 Personal life

 Ehiogu married Gemma Coleman in 2005.
 The couple had a son, Obi Jackson, together.
 Ehiogu also had a daughter Jodie from a previous relationship.
-After retiring, Ehiogu jointly founded a successful record label, Dirty Hit.